Costs of Production

-- Market share: market share can be defined as the sales in proportion to total market sales achieved by a business.
-Increased market share can bring about many benefits to the business such as increased customer loyalty, setting up of brand image, etc.
+- Market share: market share can be defined as the sales of a firm in proportion to total market sales.
+Increased market share can bring about many benefits to the business such as increased customer loyalty, establishment of brand image etc.

 - Service to the society: Some operations in the private sectors such as social enterprises do not aim for profits and prefer to set more social objectives.
-They aim to better the society by aiding society financially or otherwise.
+They aim to serve society by aiding society financially or otherwise.

 A business’ objectives do not remain the same forever.
 As market situations change and as the business itself develops, its objectives will change to reflect its current market and economic position.
 For example, a firm facing serious economic recession could change its objective from profit maximization to short term survival.

 Click here to go to the next topic